owen6314/asset-allocation/README.md

 system/frontend contains the html, css and javascript needed to build the frontend.

 system/lf.py is the python code for the lambda function on AWS.
 You need to manually create an API Gateway to connect the lambda function to frontend.

+See [course webpage](http://www.ee.columbia.edu/~cylin/course/bigdata/projects/) for more details (technical report, slides...).
+Our project code is 202005-13.